CLARIAH/descartes-tei/docs/convert.rst

 -------------------------
 This is a nearly self contained Perl Script, it does not call other user-developed Perl modules.
 It does call TeX and related programs, though.
-It requires, however, some modules that might have to been added to the perl installation.
+It requires, however, some modules that might have to be added to the perl installation.

 These are::
     Time